Know someone with a sweet tooth or a a die-hard chocoholic? Got someone in mind who would happily take death by chocolate?

 Chocolate tasting is something that everyone can enjoy.
 There are no special skills required (apart from a love of chocolate of course, that certainly helps!).
 Why not give this experience as a gift to a loved one with a very sweet tooth?
 It is also ideal for a couple celebrating an anniversary – chocolate is romantic, and tasting it is special.
 Or what about organising a girls’ night out, with wine, laughter, and chocolate to round everything off?
 It’s versatile, flexible, and, even though the chocolate will disappear, the creamy textures and original flavours will stay in the mind for some time to come!

-A top choice:Hotel Chocolat is one of my favourite chocolate brands so the idea of a tasting experience here is really exciting.
+Try this for size:Hotel Chocolat is one of my favourite chocolate brands so the idea of a tasting experience here is really exciting.
 You'll work through a flight of 13 flavours, get a glass of Prosecco, and take home a goody bag.
 Available in London and Leeds.

 Death by chocolate - What You Need To Know